"There are no beautiful surfaces without a terrible depth."

 With Paul Kellerman, darkness wasn't that frightening.
-And it answered a question she had never really acknowledged she'd been asking to herself.
+And it answered a question she had never really acknowledged she'd been asking herself.
 There was indeed something in this world that could quench the horror, the nightmares and the fear.
 There was someone.
 And at that moment, standing inside that closet that she still didn't know why was necessary, Sara knew that it didn't matter that he'd tried to kill her, or that she'd tried to kill him – right there and then, looking straight inside his eyes even though she could barely see them, she knew as a certainty that no one would ever hurt her with Paul Kellerman around.

 He would never allow it.

-He'd never say 'we don't have a choice', or 'one for the team', or justify her being hurt for the greater good in any way.
+He would never say 'we don't have a choice', or 'one for the team', or justify her being hurt for the greater good in any way.